-The von Willebrand factor is found in plasma, platelets, and the walls of blood vessels.
-Platelets are cells that are made in the bone marrow and circulate in the bloodstream and help blood clot.
+The von Willebrand factor is present in plasma, platelets, and the walls of blood vessels.
+Platelets are cells that are made in the bone marrow and circulate in the bloodstream and help blood clot How Blood Clots Hemostasis is the body's way of stopping injured blood vessels from bleeding.
+Hemostasis includes clotting of the blood.
+Too little clotting can cause excessive bleeding from minor injury Too... read more .
 When the von Willebrand factor is missing or defective, platelets cannot adhere to the vessel wall at the site of an injury.
 As a result, bleeding does not stop as quickly as it should.

-Platelets are cells that circulate in the bloodstream and help blood clot.
-The blood usually contains about 140,000 to 440,000 platelets per microliter (140 × 109 to 440 × 109 per liter).
+Platelets are cells that circulate in the bloodstream and help blood clot How Blood Clots Hemostasis is the body's way of stopping injured blood vessels from bleeding.
+Hemostasis includes clotting of the blood.
+Too little clotting can cause excessive bleeding from minor injury Too... read more .
+The blood usually contains about 140,000 to 440,000 platelets per microliter (140 to 440 × 109 per liter).
 When the platelet count falls below about 50,000 platelets per microliter of blood (50 × 109 per liter), bleeding can occur even after relatively minor injury.
-The most serious risk of bleeding, however, generally does not occur until the platelet count falls below 10,000 to 20,000 platelets per microliter of blood (10 ×109 to 20 × 109 per liter).
+The most serious risk of bleeding, however, generally does not occur until the platelet count falls below 10,000 to 20,000 platelets per microliter of blood (10 to 20 ×109 per liter).
 At these very low levels, bleeding may occur without any recognized injury.

 There are three main types of von Willebrand disease, all of which are inherited.
 The types differ on the degree of deficiency of the factor.
 People with the greatest deficiency have a higher risk of bleeding.